 You can read many of Linda’s great articles in The Knowledge on topics like why she dislikes microwave ovens and what types of fatthere are in your body.

-Keith Cormican works both here and in the US as a nutritionist and life coach.
-The former model and actor also works with obesity charities and divides his time between the UK, USA and Australia helping people with their weight loss journeys.
+Keith Cormican worked both here and in the US as a nutritionist and life coach.
+The former model and actor also worked with obesity charities and divided his time between the UK, USA and Australia helping people with their weight loss journeys.

-He also appears regularly on TV and radio.
-Not only is Keith a highly knowledgeable nutrition expert he is a great believer in doing things the simple way and believes with the right attitude we can achieve anything.
-Take a look at his great article on curbing temptation here.
+He also appeared regularly on TV and radio.
+Not only was Keith a highly knowledgeable nutrition expert he was a great believer in doing things the simple way and believes with the right attitude we can achieve anything.
+Sadly Keith passed away suddenly in March 2017 however his extensive knowledge of nutrition is still a staple part of The Accumulator ethos.
+You can still read many of Keith's articles including this one on curbing temptation here.

 The Accumulator team appears to be growing all the time.
 Both Emily and Laura appear in many of the workout videos and they join Jack and James in The Accumulator book.
 The team also includes a number of experts who regularly contribute content to The Knowledge, our library of articles, tips, recipes and videos (many of these are exclusive to members).
 Nutritional therapist Linda Perkins, registered dietician Nichola Whitehead and osteopath Jamie Lauder make up our writing team.
+Some of our long standing participants have contributed articles too.
 If you have something to say and would like to contribute to The Knowledge, we’d love to hear from you.
 Why not get in touch?

 Our team is much much larger than that though.
 Everyone taking part in The Accumulator is a valuable part of the team and many of them have become affiliates, sharing in the success of The Accumulator by encouraging friends and family to get fit with them.